top of page

 Dusty Weis:

-Now, the terrible irony here is that, according to Dr. Burk, if Augusta National had just responded privately to her letter, or even ignored it entirely, there probably wouldn't have been any coverage of it.
+Now, the appropriate irony here is that, according to Dr. Burk, if Augusta National had just responded privately to her letter, or even ignored it entirely, there probably wouldn't have been any coverage of it.
 Instead, it became a national sensation almost overnight.

 Dr. Martha Burk: